DanailPenev/secure-servers-reliabiltiy-mechanisms/README.md

 ## Additional Files

 The project also contains two directories named `wrk_scripts` and `bash_scripts`. `wrk_scripts` contains Lua scripts that are used by the `wrk` load-testing tool for the evaluation. `bash_scripts` has the bash scripts used for running the evaluation.
-Each of these scripts works, assuming the `wrk` binary is appended to the PATH.
+This assumes the `wrk` binary is appended to the system PATH.